-Caitlin’s work has been performed or exhibited in venues including Kings Place, the Barbican, Southbank Centre, Morley Gallery, Brisbane Powerhouse, Blackheath Halls, the Thames Tunnel Shaft, and The Proud Archivist Gallery Café, and at festivals in Australia, Norway and the UK.
+Caitlin’s work has been performed or exhibited in venues including Kings Place, the Barbican, Southbank Centre, Morley Gallery, Brisbane Powerhouse, Blackheath Halls, the Thames Tunnel Shaft, The Proud Archivist Gallery Café and 44AD Art Space, and at festivals in Australia, Norway and the UK.
 Her music has been broadcast on national radio in Australia and the UK.
 She is an Associate Artist at the Australian Music Centre.

 Caitlin studied composition with Peter Sculthorpe at the University of Sydney for her Bachelor of Music degree with Honours, and screen composition with Jan Preston at the Australian Film Television and Radio School.
 After moving to the UK, she studied at Trinity Laban Conservatoire of Music and Dance* where her teachers and mentors included Errollyn Wallen MBE, Paul Newland, Stephen Montague, Dominic Murcott and Sam Hayden.
 She graduated with Distinction from Trinity Laban’s Master of Fine Arts Creative Practice (Music) course in 2014.
 She studied Sound Art and Field Recording at Morley College following her Masters degree, and is now working on her doctorate in interdisciplinary composition under the supervision of James Saunders and Robert Luzar at Bath Spa University.